The battle of the Atari's?

 Graphics or Music?

 After watching the 7800's intro swoosh by, I instantly wished Atari would have released the STe back in 1985...
-Anyhow, once the game begins, the first thing that struck me was its sexy-smooth framerate.
+Anyhow, once the game began, the first thing that struck me was its sexy-smooth framerate.
 However, the sprites themselves are rather crude in comparison with blocky heads?
 Yikes, what's wrong with the resolution?

 But graphics aren't everything nor is the audio which happens to be as good and exactly what I expected.
 Those grenade throws are excellent but I missed the sound of the tank.
 Background music is okay but I don't think anything compares to the legendary ST tune by Jason C. Brooke which is bleeping excellent.